mwaslick/responsive-portfolio/README.md

 ## Special Thanks

-Special thanks to UW Coding Bootcamp for the guidance and support!
+Special thanks to UW Coding Bootcamp for the guidance and support, as well as the layout inspiration!